kiongxiangyi/bauteilpruefung-frontend/README.md

 First page
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/ece2ebc1-a8c5-48b3-b257-90729ca1ed38)

-Users have to choose an inspection number and a serial number of the component, and click "Anlegen" to start a measurement.
-Now on the second page, the app will show all the required measurement feature saved in DB.
+Users have to choose an inspection number and a serial number of the component, and click "Anlegen" to create a measurement.
+Now on the second page, the app will show all the measurement features saved in DB.

 Second page
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/7effe5e1-7f99-4de4-945d-874485a1e117)

 Users are required to fill in the "IST-Wert" (current value) for each feature.
 The app evaluates automatically the input current value by checking if it is within the "Max." (maximum value) and "Min." minimum value.
-If it is within the range, the column "Bewertung" (Evaluation) shows "i.O" (okay).
+If it is within the range, the column "Bewertung" (evaluation) shows "i.O" (okay).
 If it is not within the range, "n.i.O" (not okay) is shown and the row is red.
 Users can then click "Speichern" (save) to save the measurement data.
 After clicking save, it goes to the final page.
-If users want to go back to the previous page which is the first page, they can click the button "Zurück".
+Users can also click the button "Zurück" (back) to go back to the previous page.

 Final page - Inspection results
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/196c1828-69a1-42cd-9eff-f3e6beb793d7)

 The final page shows the evaluated measurement data.
-Users can click "Schließen" (close) to go back to homepage.
+The measurement is createed.
+Users can click "Schließen" (close) to go back to homepage to create a new measurement.

 On the homepage, the second button "Serialnummer anfordern" is used to create a new serial number for a component.